Can US Citizens Work in Canada?

 Unless your job is exempt from a work permit, you must receive a permit to work in Canada.
 Unfortunately, this rule applies to US citizens just like other applicants.
 However, you may apply for a work permit at a port of entry.
-There are some exceptional cases that you are better off if you apply before entering Canada.
+There are some exceptional cases in that you are better off if you apply before entering Canada.
 Consequently, consult with a professional before travelling to Canada.

 CUSMA, aka USMCA or NAFTA 2.0, is an economic treaty between Canada, the United States and Mexico.
 The main focus of CUSMA is the trade of goods and services between these countries.
 However, it also considers labour movements.
-As a result, you may work as a US citizen in Canada if one of the following CUSMA provisions apply to you.
+As a result, you may work as a US citizen in Canada if one of the following CUSMA provisions applies to you.

 - Intra-company transferees

 Of course, the main benefit of CUSMA work permits is the LMIA exemption.

 CUSMA defines an American Trader as a US citizen who intends to get a work permit under the following circumstances: